bt3gl/building_blog/content/react1.md

 Title: Getting Started with React Development in 5 Minutes
-Date: 2017-06-01
+Date: 2016-06-01
 Category: web, js

 ![cyberpunk](./cyberpunk/5.jpg){:height="300px" width="400px"}

-Hey Everyone!

-The VR world has a lot of [React](https://reactjs.org/) and there are so many things I have been learning and I want to share with you!
-I am starting to write a series of posts diving into React and I am dumping all the things in [this GitHub repository](https://github.com/bt3gl/Everything_React).
+The VR world has a lot of [React](https://reactjs.org/), and there are so many things I have been learning, and I want to share with you!
+I am starting to write a series of posts diving into React, and I am dumping all the things in [this GitHub repository](https://github.com/bt3gl/Everything_React).

-Today I am showing how easy is to start with React in 5 minutes.
+Today I am showing how easy it is to start with React in 5 minutes.

 ### What's React?